 - 1. In Re: Railway Industry Employee No-Poach Antitrust Litigation, MDL No. 2850 (W.D.
 Pa.).
-Lieff Cabraser serves as interim Co-Lead Class Counsel for plaintiffs in the consolidated "no-poach" employee antitrust litigation against rail equipment companies KnorrBremse and Wabtec. - 2.
+In late 2018, Lieff Cabraser was selected as Co-Lead Counsel for plaintiffs in the consolidated "no-poach" employee antitrust litigation against rail equipment companies KnorrBremse and Wabtec, the world's dominant rail equipment suppliers.
+The complaint charged that the companies entered into unlawful agreements with one another not to compete for each other's employees.
+Plaintiffs alleged that these agreements spanned several years, were monitored and enforced by Defendants' senior executives, and achieved their desired goal of suppressing employee compensation and mobility below competitive levels.
+Plaintiffs' vigorous prosecution of the case led to settlements with both defendants, and the motion for preliminary approval of the settlements will be filed on February 24, 2020.
+The details of the settlement will be available at that time. - 2.
 In re California Bail Bond Antitrust Litig., 3:19-cv-00717-JST (N.D.
 Cal.).
 Lieff Cabraser serves as Interim lead Class Counsel for a proposed class of purchasers of bail bonds in California.
-This first-of-its-kind case alleges a conspiracy among sureties and bail agents to inflate bail bond prices.

-3. Charles Schwab Bank, N.A. v.
+This first-of-its-kind case alleges a conspiracy among sureties and bail agents to inflate bail bond prices. - 3.
+Charles Schwab Bank, N.A. v.
 Bank of America Corp., MDL No. 2262 (N.D.
 Cal.).
 Lieff Cabraser serves as counsel for The Charles Schwab Corporation and several of The Charles Schwab Family of Funds and the Bay Area Toll Authority ("BATA") in individual lawsuits against Bank of America Corporation, Credit Suisse Group AG, J.P.
 Morgan Chase & Co., Citibank, Inc., and additional banks for allegedly manipulating the London Interbank Offered Rate ("LIBOR").